Christywu16/Interactive-Lab-Hub/Lab 3/README.md

 To extend the interaction, we can make a remote controller with bluetooth adding to the system, which allow uses to interact with the assistant while they are exploring around.

+We are also interested in using computer vision to detect facial expressions of the speaker.
+In this instance the additional data (if available) can be used to augment the processing to see if our user understands or needs further clarification.
+It is possible that a user can endure a conversation, receive the information, and yet remain confused.
+Using CV is an additional dataset that we can possibly use to fulfill our intention as best we can.